Mike Tilleman

 Michael John Tilleman (March 30, 1944 – September 18, 2020) was an American professional football player who was a defensive tackle in the National Football League (NFL) for 11 seasons (1966–76).
 He played college football for the Montana Grizzlies.
+In 1972, he received the Brian Piccolo Comeback Player of the Year Award, after having come back from cancer surgery in 1972 (and an earlier cancer surgery in 1969), and leading the NFL in sacks and tackles.